dannystewart/volumeHUD/README.md

 - **Accessibility:** The app works by detecting changes to volume and brightness levels, which means the HUD won't appear when you try to go below 0% or above 100% since the levels don't change.
 Input monitoring works around this by watching for key presses.
 That's the only thing you'll lose if you leave it off.
 - **Notifications:** Used only to confirm the app has started (and only when launched manually, not as a login item).
 Feel free to leave them disabled if you find them unnecessary.

+## Troubleshooting

+- **Issues with key press detection:** Go to **System Settings** > **Privacy & Security** > **Accessibility**.
+Make sure volumeHUD is in the list and turned on.
+If it is but it's still not working, you may need to remove it from the list entirely and re-add it.
+- **Brightness HUD stops appearing after display changes:** 2.0.1 will be out soon with a fix for this, but in the meantime you can simply restart volumeHUD to restore it.

 ## License

 This project is open source under the [MIT License](./LICENSE).
 Feel free to do what you like with it, or contribute!